sweattep/modern_quotes/README.md

 >Unconsciously, people feel someone is a good culture fit when they have the interview and decide if they would work with you or not.

+>Madison, Alexander Hamilton, and others infused the constitutional order with veto points precisely to contain the central political tool that poorer citizens had to pursue their needs: the power of the vote.

 >buying distressed financial stocks in February and March ( including Bank of America at $3 ), and then profiting from their recovery that year

 >It is given to a fortunate few to be born at the right time, in the right place, with the right talents.